 The following information is applicable only to courses based in the Department of Asian Studies.
-It does not apply to courses based in other departments that are crosslisted with Asian Studies.
+It may not apply to courses based in other departments that are crosslisted with Asian Studies.
 The policies and practices of other departments may vary.

 If a course is listed under two numbers (e.g. ASIA 133 and HIST 133), how do I tell which department the course is based in?

 One way is to look at our fall courses page, where crosslists are listed in a separate section from the courses Asian Studies offers.

 This course shows up as open, but when I tried to enroll I got an error message about not meeting a reserve capacity.
 What does this mean, and can I enroll?